-The purpose of the program is to prepare students for employment in the commercial foods and culinary arts field.
+The purpose of the program is to prepare students for employment in the professional culinary arts and hospitality field.
 It is also designed to assist those students who wish to update present skills.
-The program focuses on student and industry needs, and training is constantly updated by the instructors and program advisory committee to keep current with technological changes.
+The program focuses on student and industry needs, and training is constantly updated by the faculty and program advisory committee to keep current with technological changes.

-The objectives of this program are to provide the basic skills and understanding, which will prepare the student for entrylevel employment in the food service industry.
+The objectives of this program are to provide the basic skills and understanding which will prepare the student for entry-level employment in the food service industry.
 The objectives are as follows: